Japan Display to receive $100 million investment from Apple as part of bailout deal | MarketScreener

-Japan Display is facing a funding crunch due to Apple's recent shift away from liquid-crystal displays (LCD) and disappointing sales of the iPhone XR, the only LCD model in Apple's 2018 line-up.
+Japan Display is facing a funding crunch due to Apple's recent shift away from liquid-crystal displays (LCDs) and disappointing sales of the iPhone XR, the only LCD model in Apple's 2018 line-up.

-Apple, which accounted for 60.6% of Japan Display's revenue in the last financial year, will join a consortium led by China's Harvest Group in investing up to 80 billion yen ($742 million), said the source familiar with the matter.
+Apple, which accounted for 60.6% of Japan Display's revenue in the last financial year ended March, will join a consortium led by China's Harvest Group in investing up to 80 billion yen ($743 million), said a person briefed on the matter.

 Apple declined to comment.

-Japan Display said in a statement Harvest had formalised its decision to inject nearly $500 million, including the $100 million investment from the customer.
+Japan Display said in a statement Harvest had formalized its decision to inject nearly $500 million, including the $100 million investment from the unidentified customer.

-Another consortium member, Hong Kong-based activist investor Oasis Management Company Ltd, is planning to invest $150 million, but Japan Display said it had not yet received a formal notification from the fund.
+In a separate statement later on Friday, the Japanese company said another consortium member, Hong Kong-based activist investor Oasis Management, has decided to invest $150 million to $180 million.
+The investment is dependent on conditions including no major cuts in orders from a main customer.

-The company is in talks with other potential investors to join the deal.
+The total investment from Harvest, Apple and Oasis will be still short of Japan Display's $743 million target.
+The company said it is in talks with other potential investors to join the deal.

-The Asahi newspaper first reported on Apple's planned investment early Thursday, sending Japan Display shares up as much as 32%.
-The stock closed 18% higher.
+The Asahi newspaper first reported on Apple's planned investment on Thursday, sending Japan Display shares up as much as 32%.
+On Friday, the stock was flat.

 Japan Display had been pursuing a bailout deal with a Chinese-Taiwanese consortium, but the suitors repeatedly delayed making a formal decision in order to reassess the company's prospects.